 Stereotype means “something that matches a fixed or universal pattern,” but unlike the other terms, it usually has a negative connotation: It refers to an idea, carelessly formed based on ignorance or bigotry, that one class of people generally understands to be, well, typical of another class.

-1 Response to “Archetype vs. Prototype”
+1 thought on “Archetype vs. Prototype”

 Technically the second prefix is ‘arche-‘, although the ‘e’ is elided before a vowel.